Pantheon-Labs/Jiter-Docs/docs/quotas-and-limits.md

 - 1,000 events
 - Any event with a `scheduledTime` in the future
 - Any event with a `sentAt` or `failedAt` date in the last 7 days

+### Creating Cron Jobs

+You can create up to 3 cron jobs per organization